danielbodnar/awesome-stars/README.md

 - [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
 - [BerriAI/litellm](https://github.com/BerriAI/litellm) - Call all LLM APIs using the OpenAI format.
 Use Bedrock, Azure, OpenAI, Cohere, Anthropic, Ollama, Sagemaker, HuggingFace, Replicate (100+ LLMs)
-- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Open-source ChatGPT equivalent experience for both open and close source LLMs, embedders, and vector databases.
-Supports unlimited documents, threads, and concurrent users and management all in a very
 - [akshata29/entaoai](https://github.com/akshata29/entaoai) - Chat and Ask on your own data.
 Accelerator to quickly upload your own enterprise data and use OpenAI services to chat to that uploaded data and ask questions
 - [dissorial/doc-chatbot](https://github.com/dissorial/doc-chatbot) - Document chatbot — multiple files, topics, chat windows and chat history.
 Powered by GPT.
 - [dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt](https://github.com/dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt) - Embeds text files into vectors, stores them on Pinecone, and enables semantic search using GPT3 and Langchain in a Next.js UI